 Yes, I have just responded on this just now.
+However, if there is any outcry, we shall rectify.

 4. Minister, is there any appreciation of the design of the basic housing unit under the Mass Housing Programme in terms of the income levels and needs of the beneficiaries?